Top

 Going Above & Beyond for Our Clients Family-Based Immigration

-Charleston Marriage Immigration Attorney: Secure Your Future
+Charleston Marriage Immigration Attorney

 If one of your family members is already a U.S. citizen or a Green Card holder, or you are engaged to be married to someone with that status, they can petition on your behalf for a Green Card, a fiancé(e) visa, also known as the K-1 visa; a K-3 or K-4 visa; or a family preference visa, also know as the F1, F2, F3, or F4 visas.